Battle of the Bulge: Initial German assault

 On 16 December 1944 at 05:30, the Germans began the assault with a massive, 90-minute artillery barrage using 1,600 artillery pieces across a 80 mi front on the Allied troops facing the 6th Panzer Army.
 The Americans' initial impression was that this was the anticipated, localized counterattack resulting from the Allies' recent attack in the Wahlerscheid sector to the north, where the 2nd Division had knocked a sizable dent in the Siegfried Line.
 Heavy snowstorms engulfed parts of the Ardennes area.
 While having the effect of keeping the Allied aircraft grounded, the weather also proved troublesome for the Germans because poor road conditions hampered their advance.
 Poor traffic control led to massive traffic jams and fuel shortages in forward units.
 Nearly 10 hours into the assault, one of the German V-2 rockets destroyed the Cine Rex cinema in Antwerp, killing 567 people, the highest death toll from a single rocket attack during the war.

 In the center, von Manteuffel's Fifth Panzer Army attacked towards Bastogne and St. Vith, both road junctions of great strategic importance.
 In the south, Brandenberger's Seventh Army pushed towards Luxembourg in its efforts to secure the flank from Allied attacks.
+By 17 December 1944, German forces under Colonel Joachim Peiper had seized a U.S. fuel depot in Büllingen, Belgium, containing about 50,000 gallons of gasoline, a major war prize.